darksoil-studio/holochain-playground/packages/elements/README.md

 ## Library Usage

-1. Install the package with `npm i holochain-playground` .
+1. Install the package with `npm i @holochain-playground/elements` .
 2. Import the `holochain-playground-provider` in your application like this:

 ``` js